The Lives of the Mayfair Witches

 - Switching P.O.V.: Several times.

-- Tangled Family Tree: Cousins having sex is the low water mark in this series.
+- Tangled Family Tree: Cousins having sex is the low watermark in this series.
 It gets a lot more hardcore.
-Julian alone manages to impregnate his sister, cousins and some of his children.
+Julien alone manages to impregnate his sister, cousins, and some of his children.

 Mona Mayfair: Michael, for chrissakes, if there is a crime of statutory rape in this state (Louisiana), you'd have to get a lawyer to look it up to be sure.
 The age of consent between cousins is probably ten, and there may even be a special law on the books lowering the age to eight for Mayfairs.